 - C. Request for qualifications-Ask for a summary of bidders' education, training, practical experience, certifications, professional memberships, etc. relevant to the project. - D. Request for references and sample(s) of similar work-Request telephone numbers for all references.
 Specify that samples must be recent, similar to your project, and include sufficient information to evaluate the bidder. - E. Deadline and procedure for submitting proposals and awarding contract-Allow 3 to 4 weeks for bidders to respond.
 Indicate what criteria will be used to evaluate bidders.
 Indicate how and when the successful bidder will be notified.
-If appropriate, specify that awarding of the contract will be contingent on grant funding.

-F. Name and telephone number of contact person-Contact should be project manager or person best able to answer questions from prospective bidders.
+If appropriate, specify that awarding of the contract will be contingent on grant funding. - F. Name and telephone number of contact person-Contact should be project manager.